 “The four boxes are: one, does it represent the label and does it come with a detailed description on how they came to produce the track?
 Two, what’s the artist been doing prior to a release?
 Do you put in the work yourself as an artist?
 Three, can this track be played across multiple events and on radio?
 If it’s not radio friendly, can it be made radio friendly?
 Four, is their social media up to date?
 Can they be managed effectively?”

+It’s an approach that seems to work; WeAreiDyll releases are on heavy rotation in Black Coffee, Shimza and Kid Fonque sets.
 “I don’t think I’ve ever had a release that has not charted on Traxsource or Beatport,” he tells us with pride.
 “And that’s due to the four points and our due diligence.”

 Since Drums Radio’s launch in 2017 and Motherland’s relaunch a year later, the UK’s Afro house scene has bolstered its ranks.
 Parties across London and in other major cities have revived and attracted more DJs to the sound and a key group of UK-based labels continue to promote the works of African electronic music artists.
 There’s also a growing group of producers, with many working on tracks with artists based in South Africa.

 These collaborations not only build networks and pay homage to the pioneers of the sound, they ensure a certain level of quality, avoiding the pitfalls made years earlier.
 But if Afro house is to become a permanent fixture in the UK underground, many believe it will need to begin forging its own take on the sound.
 As FOMP label owner Joseph Hines said in a recent Drums Radio-led panel discussion: “We need to try to hone [the sound] on our own.
 There’s a lot of good producers coming out [but] they’re still sounding like they’re from South Africa, Angola.
 It’s the music you love, you wanna copy it, but what we need to do now is just tweak it.”